TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • You have zero dependence on the whims and pay rates of the local market.

 Of course, this means you must be in a place with a good internet connection.
-If your business requires a lot of bandwidth-heavy applications like real-time stock trading programs, video chats, or constant uploads of large files, you'll have to strike some destinations off your list completely.
+Assume your business requires a lot of bandwidth-heavy applications like real-time stock trading programs, video chats, or constant uploads of large files.
+In that case, you'll have to completely strike some destinations off your list.
 There are a lot of really desirable places to live where the pipes just aren't fat enough to support that kind of data flow.
-Working on a laptop in Nicaragua.

 The author working on a laptop virtually while drinking coffe in Nicaragua.
 Working on a laptop in Nicaragua.

-If you need to talk or meet online with clients, you will likely need to work a very non-conventional workday to be available during their regular work hours.
+Assume you need to talk or meet online with clients.
+In that case, you will likely need to work a very non-conventional workday to be available during their regular work hours.
 If you're in the Americas somewhere and your clients are, too, it's no big deal.
 But I've heard of many freelancers or business owners who had a lot of sales calls in their mix that ended up having to move out of Southeast Asia.
 The difficulty of being on the exact opposite schedule of the people paying for their services was hurting revenue and relationships.

-In the digital age we're in now, however, most jobs require more email and file sharing than meetings or phone calls.
+In today's digital age, most jobs involve more email and file sharing than meetings or phone calls.
 One digital nomad I interviewed for A Better Life for Half the Price said she blocks out two days every month for calls.
 The rest of the time, she never talks to anyone.
 It's just not necessary.
 I've hired over a dozen people to do one-off jobs for me, from book cover design to WordPress installations.
 I have only talked to one of them on the phone.
 That was because we were getting bogged down in too many emails and wanted to hash out the punch list all at once.

 Jobs That Can Go on the Road

 What kinds of jobs do these digital nomads or location-independent business owners do?
-It's a broader range than you probably think.
+It's a much broader range than you think and the options are ever-expanding, especially since the pandemic.
 I've interviewed business consultants, t-shirt designers, travel writers, CPAs, software coders, and web marketing specialists.
 Here's a list of what people I've personally run across or read articles by are doing as they make a living abroad.
 The options are constantly growing, especially with the development of technologies available worldwide, making communication possible almost everywhere.

-Editor's Note: Here is just a small subset of the many, ever-evolving, ways to work as a digital nomad, with those with technical skills generally in line for more highly paid jobs:
+Editor's Note: Below is just a tiny subset of the many, ever-evolving ways to work as a digital nomad, with those with technical and sales skills generally in line for more highly paid jobs:

 • Photographer